markuslerner/THREE.Interactive/README.md

 And open http://127.0.0.1:8000/ in your browers.

-The files in the `build` folder will automatically be rebuilt when modified.
+The files in the `build` folder will automatically be rebuilt when the files in the `src` folder are modified.

 ### License